 Some workers in the plant have worked for 25 years and built up certain rights and entitlements that employers are dodging and not fulfilling through fancy corporate footwork.
 They are denying staff their rights and entitlements, an issue to which I know we will return.
-Arising from the Clerys debacle I brought recommendations on this matter to the Government in April 2016 in terms of how workers can be better protected in the context of insolvency arrangements like this one.
+Arising from the Clerys debacle I brought recommendations on this matter to the Government in April 2016 in terms of how workers could be better protected in the context of insolvency arrangements such as these.
 However, it seems we have learned nothing in this country in that regard.

 And in the opinion polls too.

-Probably more pertinently in the opinion polls as well.
+Probably more pertinently in the opinion polls also.

-Senator Nash should leave politics out of it.
+The Senator should leave politics out of it.

 One of the important aspects of the original confidence and supply arrangement was the requirement that all arrangements between the Government and Independent Deputies on whom it depended for its support would be published, but we have seen no such material arising from that or evidence in writing to suggest the dirty deals that may have been done to buy the support of Independent Deputies.

 That is something that should be of great concern to everybody who is interested in democracy and ethics.
-This is a matter not just for Fine Gael but for Fianna Fáil as well.
-I ask that it would focus clearly on those arrangements and demand that Fianna Fáil ensures that takes centre stage in the context of this renewed relationship I anticipate will happen.
+This is a matter not just for Fine Gael but for Fianna Fáil also.
+I ask that it focus clearly on those arrangements and demand that Fianna Fáil ensure it take centre stage in the context of the renewed relationship I anticipate will happen.

 Is the Senator part of the talks?